-The Great Pyrenees is known to be France’s royal dog, and because many French marveled at its great beauty, owners of such breeds do their best to give these dogs everything they need.
+The Great Pyrenees is known to be France’s royal dog, and because many French marvelled at its great beauty, owners of such breeds do their best to give these dogs everything they need.
 However, one Greet Pyrenees failed to get the care and love it deserved from its owners.

 Found outside of Houston, Texas, the approximately 4-year-old Great Pyrenees named Neo had a lot of open wounds, mange, and severe weakness due to hunger.